 How COVID-19 Has Affected Rural WISPs in Canada

-With demands for self-isolation and community quarantines rising across Canada amidst the COVID-19 pandemic, the nature of daytime internet usage is changing.
-Whenever such a fundamental shift in the way people live and work happens, the impact is felt by all service and utility providers.
-Fixed Wireless internet service providers, or WISPs as they’re commonly called, provide critical last mile connectivity to rural communities across Canada, helping to bridge the digital divide.
+With self-isolation and community quarantines rising across Canada amidst the COVID-19 pandemic, the nature of daytime internet usage is changing.
+With such a fundamental shift in the way people live and work, the impact is being felt by all service and utility providers.
+Fixed wireless internet service providers provide critical last mile connectivity to rural communities across Canada, helping to bridge the digital divide.

-Preseem is used by Fixed Wireless ISPs to monitor, analyze, and improve the quality of experience (QoE) they deliver to their subscribers.
-Preseem ingests billions of metrics from its customer base, consisting of Fixed Wireless ISPs primarily in North America.
+Preseem is used by Fixed Wireless ISPs to monitor, analyze, and also improve the quality of experience (QoE) they deliver to their subscribers.
+Our system ingests billions of metrics from our customer base across North America.

-Given this unique position, Preseem can provide macro-level insights on how the spread of COVID-19 and changes in social behaviour are changing internet usage and other patterns for network operators.
+As a result, Preseem can provide key insights on how the spread of COVID-19 is changing internet usage across the country.
 The following data was collected across WISPs in Ontario and Quebec to avoid time zone effects.

 First Few Days of COVID-19 in Canada: Increase In Total Internet Usage Across Fixed Wireless Networks

-Comparing the Monday-Wednesday period starting March 9th to the same timeframe the following week, it’s evident that total average internet usage went up by almost 20%.
-Declaration of provincial emergencies, school closures and mandatory work-from-home policies by many private sector employers all resulted in this dramatic surge in internet usage across rural fixed wireless networks.
+Here, we’re comparing the Monday-Wednesday period starting March 9th to the same timeframe the following week.
+You can see that average internet usage went up by almost 20%.
+Declaration of provincial emergencies, school closures and mandatory work-from-home policies contributed to this dramatic surge in internet usage.

-It’s also interesting to see the shift in internet usage during typical business hours (9 a.m. to 5 p.m.) across the three-day comparison period.
+It’s also interesting to see the shift in internet usage during typical business hours across the three-day comparison period.

-Internet usage during the Monday to Wednesday period starting March 16th increased by 16.8% vs that of the previous week.
-With many people working from home to do their part in ‘flattening the curve,’ internet usage across residential customers for rural wireless networks increased dramatically.
+Internet usage during the Monday-Wednesday period starting March 16th increased by 16.8% vs. the previous week.
+With many people working from home, internet usage across residential customers for rural wireless networks then increased dramatically.